-The first thing to note is that both eCommerce platforms are actually quite different even though they are designed for the same purpose of setting up and running online stores.
+The first thing to note is that both eCommerce platforms are quite different, even though they are designed to set up and run online stores.

 Shopify is a dedicated eCommerce platform that offers everything a user needs to create an online store and start making money immediately.
-Shopify provides the full package of what eCommerce entrepreneurs need, including hosting, domain registration, security, website builder editor, multiple themes, built-in eCommerce features and tools, and a massive choice of additional apps for your online store.
+Shopify provides the full package of eCommerce entrepreneurs’ needs, including hosting, domain registration, security, website builder editor, multiple themes, built-in eCommerce features and tools, and a massive choice of additional apps for your online store.

 WooCommerce, on the other hand, is an open-source eCommerce plugin for WordPress.
 It is completely free to download and install and is one of the most flexible and customizable options on the market.